What are the requirements for admission?

 Note: Our School's Institution code is 1836.

-The IELTS test also is accepted with a minimum score of 7.5 in each section.
 The University's Department of Linguistics serves as a resource for currently enrolled Illinois graduate students who wish to improve English-language proficiency.

 How do I apply?